 There is unlikely to be such drama in Tiradentes these days, the town is very relaxed, popular with weekend tourists who come to ride the Maria Fumaça (Smoking Mary) scenic train up the winding valley from Sao Joao del Rei.
 This valley meant that access to the town was difficult, and as with Ouro Preto, Tiradentes avoided the industrialisation of the other towns in the area such as Mariana and Congonhas.
 The historic centre has retained all its charm, even when busy, with a gentle pace in the town and a whole load of fresh air in the surrounding hills.
 Tiradentes is a pleasure to visit at any time of year.

 Suitable Destination For: Those who like their colonial history surrounded by natural scenery, and decorated with jewels and minerals.

 Best Time to Visit: Tiradentes can be visited any time of year, with late December until after Carnaval weekend being High Season, with lots of Brazilian tourists.
 Easter and all other public holiday weekends are especially busy too.
 Weekdays outside of these times find empty trails and solitude on the treks.
 Winter nights in June, July and August can be cool, although the daytime weather can still be very agreeable.

-Essential Sights: Tiradentes is small and charming enough to be possible to make it essential on its own; the view back to the town from the top of one of the nearby hills; the Santo Antonio Church; the Maria Fumaça Train Ride (Weekends and Public Holidays only); A buffet of the finest Minas Gerais cuisine.
+Essential Sights & Activities: Tiradentes is small and charming enough to be possible to make it essential on its own; the view back to the town from the top of one of the nearby hills; the Santo Antonio Church; the Maria Fumaça Train Ride (Weekends and Public Holidays only); A buffet of the finest Minas Gerais cuisine.